drug-design/course/docs/chapters/structure-based-design-case-studies.md

 #### Parke-Davis Analyses

-The following view illustrates the binding mode used by Parke-Davis for its own series (left) and how they viewed the binding of the Novartis molecules (right).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/parke-davis-analyses-a9bd6358'><i class='fa fa-play' aria-hidden='true'></i></button>The following view illustrates the binding mode used by Parke-Davis for its own series (left) and how they viewed the binding of the Novartis molecules (right).
 *[binding mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.